Arkaeriit/reflet/assembler/README.md

 * `callf <name>` calls the function at the given label.
 * `goto <name>` jumps to the given label.
 * `jmp` jumps to the address in the working register.
+* `jifl <name>` jump  to the given label if the comparison bit is set to 1.
-* `set_wordsize_byte`: sets the number of bytes in a word in the working register.
+* `@set_wordsize_byte`: sets the number of bytes in a word in the working register.
+* `@align_word`: align to the size of the word.
 * `load8 <reg>`: toggles byte mode before and after calling `load <reg>`.
 * `str8 <reg>`: toggles byte mode before and after calling `str <reg>`.

-Most of those macro will overwrite the register R12, only setlab, setr, and set+ will overwrite R11.
+Most of those macro will overwrite the register R12, only `setlab`, `setr`, and `set+` will overwrite R11.
 If you use a macro to edit the PC, it might not work and will generate unexpected behaviors.

 ## Numbers